seacode/gmacs/docs/bbrkc/bbrkc.md

 # Introduction

-Gmacs is a generalized size-structured stock assessment modelling framework for molting crustacean species.
+Gmacs is a generalized size-structured stock assessment modeling framework for molting crustacean species.
 Gmacs can make use of a wide variety of data, including fishery- and survey-based size-composition data, and fishery-dependent and -independent indices of abundance.
 Gmacs is coded using AD Model Builder.